the-anna-project/annad/doc/concept/connection.md

 # connection
 The connection model is the most important concept of the Anna project.
 A connection can be seen as a neural connection.
-Such connections represent relationships between certain information and bevahiors, represented in a multi dimensional space.
+Such connections represent relationships between certain information and behaviors, represented in a multi dimensional space.
 [Inputs](input.md), [outputs](output.md) and [CLGs](clg.md) are wired together that way.
 Many of these connections joined together form Anna's neural [network](network.md).